 A woman I know can’t breastfeed because of a certain skin condition, so she has to bottle feed.

-In the United States, breastfeeding is encouraged by most OBGYNs, the American Academy of Pediatrics, other moms, aunts, cousins, relatives, etc. But the great thing about nursing your baby is that it’s a personal decision between you and your baby!
+In the United States, breastfeeding is encouraged by most OBGYNs, the American Academy of Pediatrics, other moms, aunts, cousins, relatives, etc. due to all the amazing breastfeeding benefits.
+But the great thing about nursing your baby is that it’s a personal decision between you and your baby!

 Sometimes circumstances dictate that you give your baby formula.
 Sometimes it’s easier to pump and bottle feed.
 And sometimes your baby just won’t take a bottle, and you have to cart her with you everywhere you go.
 Instead of judging other moms about their personal decision, we should respect that it is just that-a PERSONAL DECISION.